sdvaughan/re-Place/README.md

 How to Use
 ------------
 Simply enter the desired size and coordinates, choose your desired shape, and hit "Submit"!
-Your shape will now be added to the canvas!
+Your shape will now be added to the canvas.
 Choose your entry wisely, because once you enter your shape, you will be blocked for a short amount of time from submitting new ones.

 Technologies/Services
 ----------------------